stan-haochen/academic-kickstart/content/drafts/2020-02-28-bayesian-networks-for-perception/index.md

 Approximation and acceleration of ensembling has been studied.

 ### Deterministic VI Approaches
+[[Wu et al. 2018]][Wu2018] assume the pre-ReLU activations are Gaussian and deduce closed form posterior of the network output when the nonlinearity is Heaiside or ReLU.
+Even though sometimes we can only afford to compute the diagonal entries $\operatorname{Cov}(h_j, h_j)$.
+The empirical result is acceptable.

 ### Yes, but Did It Work?
 [[Wenzel et al. 2020]][Wenzel2020] shows that Bayesian posterior can give an inferior prediction than MAP or VI. [[Yao]][Yao2020] suggests that such models could benefits from informative priors instead of treating networks as a black box.